Iku-Turso (creature): Legacy

+A Northern European, Pre-Christian good luck symbol has been called tursaansydän 'heart of Tursas' at least in Kainuu.

+Nowadays meritursas means the common octopus in Finnish, but it is more common to see the word mustekala (lit. 'ink fish'), the name of its Subclass Coleoidea in Finnish, for the octopus.
+Tursas has been presented as a synonym for mursu 'walrus', but this is uncertain.

 One of the three Vetehinen class submarines used by Finland in the Second World War was named after Iku-Turso.
 After the war the Soviet Union denied Finland the use of submarines, and she was sold to Belgium for scrapping.
-Other things named after the mythical being are the Asteroid 2828 Iku-Turso and a Finnish metal band Turisas.
+The Asteroid 2828 Iku-Turso was named after Iku-Turso.